oferwald/transposh/readme.txt

 5. Widget style selection

 == Changelog ==
+= 2009/09/06 - 0.3.3 =
+ * 9 More languages supported by google translate
+ * Further compressed images with punypng (808 bytes saved!)
 = 2009/08/03 - 0.3.2 =
  * Fixed issue with plugin that made login unavailable at some situations
  * Fixed issue with static first page